trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 ```

 ## Local KMS
 This package contains a local KMS implementation that uses Google's Tink crypto library.
-Private keys may intermittently reside in local memory with this implementation so
-keep this consideration in mind when deciding whether to use this or not.
-The caller must inject a key store for the KMS to use.
-This package includes an in-memory key store implementation
+The caller must inject a key
+store for the KMS to use.
+Keys returned by local KMS are returned as `JWK` objects.
+The key IDs used for storage
+are assigned by local KMS and can be determined by using the `id()`  on the `JWK` object.
+Note: in the iOS
+bindings, the method is called `id_()` instead due to a technical limitation.

+Wallet-SDK includes an in-memory key store implementation that you can use for getting up and running with local KMS.
+It'll allow you to test out its functionality, but in order to ensure your keys aren't lost when your app closes,
-that can be used, but you will likely want to inject in your own implementation at some point so your keys are
+you'll want to inject in your own persistent implementation at some point.

-persisted.
+Note that regardless of what storage implementation you use, private keys may intermittently reside in local memory
+when using local KMS, so keep this limitation in mind.

 ### Examples